rodneyshupe/Cookbook/Recipes/Entrees/Misc/GreekOnePanChickenSausage.rst

 Directions
 ----------

-1. Combine all marinade ingredients in a small bowl - mix well to combine.
+1. Combine all marinade ingredients in a small bowl and mix well.
+Preheat oven to 400F.
-2. Preheat oven to 400F
-3. Put chicken, sausage and vegetables (not the parsley) into a large bowl and add marinade - mix well to make sure everything is covered
+2. Put chicken, sausage and vegetables (not the parsley) into a large bowl and add the marinade, mixing well to make sure everything is covered.
-4. Arrange on a baking sheet or put in a large oven-proof bowl and bake about an hour, or until chicken registers 180F
+3. Arrange on a baking sheet or put in a large oven-proof bowl and bake until chicken registers 180F, about an hour.
-5. Put on a serving platter, and drizzle with a little more olive oil and sprinkle with parsley
+4. Put on a serving platter, drizzle with a little more olive oil, and sprinkle with parsley.